springernature/eslint-config-springernature/README.md

 **/coverage/*
 ```

+## Environments

+By default the following environments are set by the config:

+* `browser` - browser global variables
+* `node` - Node.js global variables and Node.js scoping
+* `es6` - enable all ECMAScript 6 features except for modules (this automatically sets the `ecmaVersion` parser option to 6)

 ## Versioning policy

 All breaking changes will bump the MAJOR version as per the [semver convention](https://github.com/springernature/frontend-playbook/blob/master/git/semver.md).
-Therefore, every new rule addition will increase the MAJOR version.
+Therefore, every new rule addition, or change to an exisiting rule, will increase the MAJOR version.
 Removing a rule (turning it to `off`) will increase the MINOR version.